ThorbenKuck/NetCom2/CONTRIBUTING.md

  * The right to alter the existing templates (requires the acknowledge and the okay from the repository owner)
  * Whatever you don't know, you will be taught.
 (The repository-owner does not have all the time in the world, so please resign to any direct contributor for help)

-The repository owner holds a local copy of the project.
-If you do any malicious action or an major break, the repository owner holds his right to remove you as a direct contributor.
+The repository owner keeps a local copy of the project.
+If you perform any malicious action or cause a major break, the repository owner reserves the right to remove you as a direct contributor.

 **Note:** You do *NOT* have the right to release a new version!
-This right might however be granted temporary by the repository owner.
+This right might however be granted temporarily by the repository owner.